MenakaGodakanda/ASD_ISM_Project/Project_Description.md

 ## Features

 1. **Comprehensive Vulnerability Scanning**:
 The project includes a script that performs detailed vulnerability scanning of the system using `Nmap`.
 It identifies open ports, running services, and their versions, helping to detect potential security vulnerabilities.
-Generates a detailed report (vulnerability_report.txt) highlighting the discovered vulnerabilities.
+Generates a detailed report (`vulnerability_report.txt`) highlighting the discovered vulnerabilities.

 2. **Automated Compliance Checking**:
 The project features an automated compliance check script that uses Lynis to audit the system's security posture.
 It checks for compliance with various security benchmarks and provides recommendations for improvement.
-Produces a compliance report (compliance_report.txt) detailing the system's adherence to security standards and suggesting hardening measures.
+Produces a compliance report (`compliance_report.txt`) detailing the system's adherence to security standards and suggesting hardening measures.

 3. **Easy Installation of Required Tools**:
 An installation script (`install_tools.sh`) is provided to automatically install the necessary open-source tools (Nmap and Lynis).
 This ensures a quick setup and consistent environment for running the project.

 4. **Structured Project Directory**:
 The project directory is organized into scripts and reports folders, making it easy to navigate and understand the workflow.
-    - Scripts: Contains all necessary scripts (install_tools.sh, vulnerability_scan.sh, compliance_check.sh).
+    - Scripts: Contains all necessary scripts (`install_tools.sh`, `vulnerability_scan.sh`, `compliance_check.sh`).
     - Reports: Stores the generated output reports, ensuring that results are saved and accessible.

 5. **Detailed Documentation**: